hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ## 2.1 Overview

 This document describes the Heliophysics Application Programmer’s Interface (HAPI) specification, which is an API, metadata, and data streaming format specification for time-series data.
 The intent of this specification is to enhance interoperability among time series data providers.
 The objective of this specification is to capture features available from many existing data providers and to codify implementation details so that providers can use a common API.
-This will make it possible to obtain time series science data content seamlessly from many sources and using a variety of programming languages.
+This will make it possible to obtain time series science data content seamlessly from many sources and use a variety of programming languages.

 This document is intended to be used by two groups of people: first by data providers who want to make time-series data available through a HAPI server, and second by data users who want to understand how data is made available from a HAPI server, or perhaps to write client software to obtain data from an existing HAPI server.